clissa/fluocells-scientific-data/README.md

 ![Data preview](figures/data_preview.png)

-This repository contains the code accompanying the submission to Scientific Data of the **Fluocells Neuronal Cells (FNC) v_2 archive**.
+This repository contains the code accompanying the submission to Scientific Data of the **Fluocells Neuronal Cells (FNC) v_2 dataset**.
 This is a collection of 1874 high-resolution images acquired with a fluorescence microscope.
 The pictures depict several neuronal and subnuclear structures, highlighted with various staining patterns.
 Alongside the images, we also share 750 ground-truth labels in several popular annotation *types* (*segmentation masks, bounding boxes, dot-annotation, count*) and *formats* (*binary masks, COCO, Pascal VOC, VIA*).